flyteorg/flyteidl/protos/docs/service/service.rst

 CreateUploadLocationRequest
 ------------------------------------------------------------------

-CreateDownloadLocationRequest specified request for the CreateDownloadLocation API.
+CreateUploadLocationRequest specified request for the CreateUploadLocation API.